stijn-dejongh/lovecraft_public_domain/raw_converts/vof.md

-both principle and policy demanded stern action; and I could not doubt but that Publius Scribonius, bearing in mind the dignity and obligations of the Roman People, would adhere to his plan of despatching the cohort, me accompanying, despite such objections as Balbutius and Asellius&mdash;speaking indeed more like provincials than Romans&mdash;might see fit to offer and multiply.
+both principle and policy demanded stern action; and I could not doubt but that Publius Scribonius, bearing in mind the dignity and obligations of the Roman People, would adhere to his plan of despatching the cohort, me accompanying, despite such objections as Balbutius and Asellius--speaking indeed more like provincials than Romans--might see fit to offer and multiply.

   The slanting sun was now very low, and the whole hushed town seemed draped in an